 Happy New Year Everyone!!!

-I hope everyone had a very happy and safe new year, and that you are all keeping warm!
-The topic of warmth is important this time of year, and the name of the next of the 24 Seasonal Nodes reflects the decreasing temperatures about now…
+The temperatures are finally dropping after a record breaking warm December.
+This week had finally felt like winter.
+The topic of warmth is important this time of year, and the name of the next of the 24 Seasonal Nodes reflects the decreasing temperatures.

 Think of the movement of the weather as being driven by the fluctuations of yin and yang in the natural world.
 Even though the “switch” has been flipped from yin to yang, it takes time for the weather to catch up.
 Imagine driving a car at 75 miles per hour (I apologize to you all who use the metric system – I’m metric impaired).
 If you wanted to stop and go in reverse, first you’d have to hit the brakes.
 However, even if you hit the brakes really hard, that car is going to continue skidding forward for quite a distance before you can start moving in the opposite direction.
 So, even though the brakes have been put on yin, before we can really move towards yang we continue “skidding” colder and colder for awhile, before Spring truly warms up the earth.